-Beard & Bates’ Model 1828 Bowie Knife is quite possibly the toughest, largest, and most unapologetically no-nonsense and rugged Bowie knife you’ll ever find.
-This custom blade is in a class all it’s own: it’s 17″ long, has a real stag horn handle, has a hand-forged high carbon steel blade that is rough, unrefined and raw with a razor sharp edge.
-Call this the King of Bowie knives.
+Beard & Bates’ Model 1828 Bowie is quite possibly the toughest, largest, and most unapologetically no-nonsense and rugged Bowie you’ll ever find.
+This custom piece is in a class all it’s own: it’s 17″ long, has a real stag horn handle, has hand-forged high carbon steel that is rough, unrefined and raw with a razor sharp edge.
+Call this the King of Bowie.

-Hand-forging and heat treating a knife is an extensive process.
-It takes hours of labor and days to go from billet to blade, but hand-forged, high carbon steel knives that have undergone proper heat treatment are extremely tough and hold an edge that most production blades simply cannot match.
+Hand-forging and heat treating steel is an extensive process.
+It takes hours of labor and days to go from billet to blade, but hand-forged, high carbon steel pieces that have undergone proper heat treatment are extremely tough and hold an edge that most production models simply cannot match.
 Each Model 1828 is a unique creation born of fire that bears the Beard & Bates maker’s mark.

-This is not a pretty refined production knife.
+This is not a pretty refined production model.
 It’s raw, it’s big, it’s rough-forged, it’s tougher and stronger than stainless steel, yet it’s also more prone to rusting (that’s why its important to oil this knife).
-This is a stunningly rugged knife that’s meant to be used and abused.
+This is a stunningly rugged piece that’s meant to be used and abused.

 Note: Each is slightly different, as the stag horn handles vary, and additionally the included sheath is slightly different than that displayed in the pictures.